 The mobile capturing device, vehicle or robot equipped with multiple stereo/mono RGB cameras and multiple LiDAR to capture various qualities of images and depth information of the environments.
 As an example in [15], a mobile indoor robot is equipped with two LiDARs, 6 industrial cameras and 4 smartphone cameras.
 Based on the example, we can derive the uplink bandwidth requirements for one mobile indoor mapping robot.
-There is a corresponding use case for 'transparent sensing' in TR 22.837.
+There is a corresponding use case for 'transparent sensing' in TR 22.837 [16].
+5.4.

-Editor's Note: Provide a complete reference to 22.837 [16] if / once S1-222030 is implemented.

 Localization Considerations

 The environment mapping can be used for providing a visual positioning service, for enhancing the accuracy of location service or for helping the metaverse contents management system for spatial internet.